 At the beginning of 1902 he was appointed to the first-class umpires list and stood in about 130 first-class matches before resigning at the close of 1907.

 His occupation was that of a butcher, trading as a retailer from his shop in Keyworth.
-During the latter part of his life Attewell lived in Long Eaton, Derbyshire and died there after a long illness in June 11th, 1927.
+During the latter part of his life Attewell lived in Long Eaton, Derbyshire, and died there after a long illness on 11 June 1927.
 His brother Thomas Attewell and his cousin Walter Attewell also played for Nottinghamshire.